ahh1539/WebCheckers/docs/DesignDoc.md

 ### Application Tier
-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._

 > The application consists simply of the Game- and PlayerLobby which track the users currently online and the active games.
 The GameCenter class in the Application tier contains the Game- and PlayerLobby.

 ### Model Tier
-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._

 > The base class for the Model is the game.
 Within the game, we have two BoardViews representing the renderings for each player.
 Each BoardView